Anand-shakya/project-2/README.md

-this file create from a local system
+this file create from a local system.